typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish/README.md

 ```
   "devDependencies": {
-    "typhonjs-npm-scripts-publish": "^0.3.0"
+    "typhonjs-npm-scripts-publish": "^0.4.0"
   },
   "scripts": {
     "prepublish": "node ./node_modules/typhonjs-npm-scripts-publish/scripts/prepublish.js",
   },
 ```

-`.npmscriptrc` must be defined in the root path and contain a JSON formatted object hash `publish` with a `prepublish` hash with the following options:
+`.npmscriptrc` or `.npmscriptrc.js` must be defined in the root path and contain a JSON formatted object hash `publish` with a `prepublish` hash with the following options:
 ```
 (Array<string>)   scripts - An array of executable actions / scripts.